 - Chicken Broth.
 Cooking the rice in chicken broth instead of water enhances the flavor of the dish.
 I recommend using low-sodium chicken broth to make sure the final casserole isn’t too salty.

 - Broccoli.
 Adds a serving of vegetables to make this a true all-in-one meal.
 The taste of broccoli goes naturally with the bacon too.
 Plus, broccoli offers fiber and vitamins.

 - Spices.
 The secret to the ranch flavor.
 I used a combination of garlic powder, salt, onion powder, dill weed, pepper, and cayenne.
-No premade dressing required here; the best flavor is from scratch.

 - Flour + Milk.
 To help thicken and bind all the ingredients together.
 You can use any milk you have on hand.